Group includes eight standouts, will be inducted weekend of Sept. 9-10

-In his five seasons as the assistant coach, Kronauge helped guide the Buckeyes to a combined 153-21 record.
+In his six seasons on the staff, Kronauge helped guide the Buckeyes to a combined 186-24 record.
 In 2011, the Scarlet and Gray posted a 34-3 overall mark en route to their sixth consecutive Big Ten Conference regular-season and tournament titles.
 The next year, Kronauge and the Buckeyes amassed a 34-4 ledger and concluded the conference regular season in first place.
 In 2013, the Buckeyes posted a 35-3 record and won both the Big Ten regular-season and tournament crowns.
 The 2014 season saw Ohio State post a 33-4 mark, win the Big Ten regular season and tournament titles as well as the NCAA Indoor National Championship.
-Last year, the Buckeyes captured their 10th-straight Big Ten regular season title and notched their 200th-consecutive home victory.
-Additionally, during the past five campaigns, Kronauge has guided some of his former teammates to impressive runs at the NCAA tournament, including a semifinal finish in 2013.
+In 2015, the Buckeyes captured their 10th-straight Big Ten regular season title and notched their 200th-consecutive home victory.
+Last year, the Buckeyes won 33 matches, claimed both the Big Ten regular and tournament titles and advanced to the quarterfinals of the NCAA Tournament.
+Additionally, during the past six campaigns, Kronauge has guided some of his former teammates to impressive runs at the NCAA tournament, including a semifinal finish in 2013.

 The Dayton, Ohio, native concluded his collegiate career at Ohio State during the spring of 2010 and earned his bachelor's degree in finance that August after posting one of the most successful careers in Ohio State men's tennis history.
 A two-time All-American and the 2010 Midwest Region Farnsworth/ITA Senior Player of the Year, Kronauge concluded his historic Ohio State tennis career with multiple program records.
 (Most career singles wins (147), most career doubles wins (133) and most combined wins with 280 victories.)
 Furthermore, Kronauge, a three-time unanimous All-Big Ten recipient, was just the third Buckeye to have at least 100 singles and 100 doubles wins.
 He also became just the sixth Ohio State men's tennis player to reach 100 doubles wins.